2hojae/mentor-kd/README.md

 # Mentor-KD

-### Mentor-KD: Making Smalll Language Models Better Multi-step Reasoners
+### Mentor-KD: Making Small Language Models Better Multi-step Reasoners
 Hojae Lee*, Junho Kim*, SangKeun Lee (*: equal contributon)

 This repository contains the code and datasets used for our study ["Mentor-KD: Making Small Language Models Better Multi-step Reasoners"](https://aclanthology.org/2024.emnlp-main.977/) accepted to EMNLP 2024 (main).
 In this paper, we improve reasoning distillation by leveraging task-specific intermediate-sized mentor models which complements insufficient distillation signals from the teacher model.

-👷‍♂️ **Some code files will be refactored for better readability in the near future!**\
+👷‍♂️ **Some code files will be refactored for better readability in the near future!**

 ## Overview